 Notre Dame's victory over Oregon State at Notre Dame, Ind.
 (Alumni Stadium) W, 1-0 on September 7, 2012.

-Davidson defender Greg Macnamara was named to the 2011 National Soccer Coaches Association of America (NSCAA) All-South Region third team in addition to the Capital One Academic All-America third team.
+Davidson defender Greg Macnamara was named to the 2011 NSCAA All-South Region third team in addition to the Academic All-America third team.
 Macnamara also was a Lowe's Senior CLASS Award candidate.
 The Seattle Sounders selected Davidson midfielder Alex Caskey in the third round of the 2010 MLS SuperDraft.

 Dalby spent five years playing professionally both in the United States and Belgium.
-Following his stellar Notre Dame career, the Colorado Rapids selected Dalby in the second round (17th overall selection) of the 2007 MLS SuperDraft.
+Following his stellar Notre Dame career, the Colorado Rapids selected Dalby in the second round (17th overall pick) of the 2007 MLS SuperDraft.
 However, he began his professional playing career with Royal Club Sporting Charleroi in Charleroi, Belgium.
 He played with the team, which is a member of Belgium's premier league, from September 2007 to May 2008.

 Dalby joined the Charlotte Eagles of the United Soccer Leagues Second Division (USL-2) in March 2010.
-He was a two-time team captain of the Eagles and earned USL-2 second-team all-league honors in 2010.
+He was a two-time team captain of the Eagles and earned USL-2 second team all-league honors in 2010.

 During his playing days at Notre Dame, Dalby was a two-time team captain and a four-time monogram recipient.
 He started all 88 matches in which he played and tallied 10 points on four goals and two assists as a central midfielder.
 The 88 consecutive games played ranks second all-time at Notre Dame.

-He earned first-team All-America honors from the NSCAA during his junior and senior seasons.
+He earned first team All-America honors from the NSCAA during his junior and senior seasons.
 Dalby was named the 2006 BIG EAST Midfielder of the Year and collected all-BIG EAST honors three times, including two first-team citations, in addition to being a two-time M.A.C.
 Hermann Trophy semifinalist.

 In 2006, Dalby received the Byron V. Kanaley Award, which is the most prestigious honor awarded to a Notre Dame student-athlete.
-It has been awarded annually since 1927 to senior monogram athletes who have been exemplary as both students and leaders.
+It has been presented annually since 1927 to senior monogram athletes who have been exemplary as both students and leaders.
 Dalby represented the Irish men's soccer team on Notre Dame's Student-Athlete Advisory Council (SAAC) from 2004-06.